 - Child Endangerment, in certain circumstances,

-- Serious Injury by Vehicle predicated upon a DUI, and
+- Serious Injury by Vehicle, and

-- Vehicular Homicide predicated upon a DUI.
+- Vehicular Homicide predicated upon certain offenses.

 A Fourth or Subsequent DUI in a 10-Year Period